Tax Management India. Com

 X X X X Extracts X X X X

 .....
 E. (Civil) examination results had been declared on 21.8.1982.
 The interviews were held on 24.8 1982 and subsequent dates.
 It cannot also be gainsaid that on 15.7.1982 which was the last date for submission of applications, the B.E.
 (Civil) examination result in respect of the appellants had not been declared, although they were awaiting their results of the examination conducted earlier.
 The advertisement notice No. 2 of 1982 dated 9.6.1982 specifically stated: ...The applicants should not be more than 30 years and not less than 18 years of age on the 1st January, 1982 and should possess the qualification as noted against each post..
 Attested copies of the following certificates (original to be produced at the time of interview before the State Rectt.
 Board) should be attached with the application:- (4) Academic/Technical Examination Certificate.
 Incomplete applications and those not accompanied by the requisite certificates shall not be entertained.
 9. Mr. Milon Kumar Banerjee, appearing for the appellants, contends that on the dates of interview the appellants were eligible for being called for interview.
-Their applications were not liable to be rejected, .....
+Their applications were not liable to be rejected, for they had the .....

 X X X X Extracts X X X X